 Stephenson was challenged to create a better experience for cancer patients, one which empowers them with options and hope.
 His commitment to the Mother Standard® of care became the organization's guiding principle.
 By implementing the Mother Standard of care, our doctors care for patients like family.
 In doing so, our clinicians take a multidisciplinary, individualized approach to cancer treatment.

-CTCA at Western Regional Medical Center (Western) is another CTCA hospital to implement this unique model of care.
-The modern 210,000-square-foot facility located in Goodyear, Arizona (near Phoenix) formally opened its doors on December 29, 2008.
+CTCA® Phoenix is another CTCA hospital to implement this unique model of care.
+The modern 210,000-square-foot facility opened on Dec.
+29, 2008.

 Breaking ground in Arizona

-CTCA began construction of Western in October 2007.
+CTCA began construction of our Phoenix hospital in October 2007.
 The decision to build a new cancer facility in Arizona originated from our patients' requests to build CTCA hospitals closer to their homes.

 Since breaking ground, CTCA patients and their families have been actively involved in every step of the hospital design process.
 Our goal has been to implement functional design elements that are most conducive to healing and wellness.